 Social conditioning of people acts as a barrier for behavioural change.
 During the survey, it was observed that social stigma prevented the students from adopting best practises related to health and hygiene.
 For instance, primary school children who needed spectacles refrained from wearing the same as their peers made fun of them.
-This resulted in the deterioration of their eye-sight.
+This resulted in the deterioration of their eyesight.
 Despite receiving a complete waiver for medical treatment of children at a private hospital, many students and their parents avoided going to the hospital, as they could not relate to high-end facilities in an urban locality.
 Therefore, it is essential for Samavedana's team to use behavioural change communication effectively with the parents, understand their perspective and use participatory mechanisms in facilitating mindset changes.

 Teachers are one of the three pillars of SHP and hence their active involvement is crucial in attaining the goals of the programme.
-It is no doubt that participation in SHP increases teachers workload in To ensure that the SHP message reaches the target audience effectively, there is a need for the school administration to first value it, understand children's capacity to absorb the messages and avoid duplication of messages. already short-staffed schools.
+It is no doubt that participation in SHP increases teachers workload in already short-staffed schools.
 As of now, there is no direct incentive for the teachers, but going ahead, to increase teacher's active participation in SHP, Samavedana should consider publicly appreciating the teachers.
 This will stimulate their motivation and interest.